-A credit risk rating system for corporate customer exposures was first introduced in the Group in 1994.
-The initial nine grade PD rating scale has been progressively expanded as a result of reviewing outcomes against projections to the 24 PD grades (16 performing, 6 weak/doubtful, 1 restructured, 1 defaulted) currently in use.
+The credit risk rating system for corporate customer exposures currently in use includes 24 PD grades (16 performing, 6 weak/doubtful, 1 restructured, 1 defaulted).

 Obligors that are risk-rated have their PD rating assigned via expert judgement and the appropriate PD Rating Tool.
 Obligors whose PD ratings are assigned via expert judgement include banks, sovereigns and/or large corporate customers of the Institutional Banking business.
 Under expert judgement, PD ratings are assigned based on the expert knowledge of the credit officer conducting the review.
 The credit officer may use multiple rating inputs, including the use of internal PD Rating Tools, the ratings assigned by an external rating agency, benchmark rating criteria, management capability and integrity, market or other relevant information to assist with the rating decision.